What are the impacts of shared mobility, for example on congestion, productivity, and cost to the user?

 Funded by: Innovate UK

-The project addresses the impacts of shared mobility on congestion, productivity, and cost to the user by creating a demand-responsive transport service.
+The project addresses the impact of shared mobility on congestion and productivity, but does not mention cost to the user.

 We are in a period of unprecedented technological change in which the convergence of a range of underlying technologies in the domains of computing, communications, positioning and navigation, pervasive sensing and model...